Langtang Trek with Stanley

 Note on Itinerary

-Although we generally stick to the schedule date, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions, lodging availability, and the group’s general timing.
+Although we generally stick to the schedule date, the itinerary on the Langtang Trip is subject to change for numerous reasons beyond our control, including weather and terrain conditions, lodging availability, and the group’s general timing.

 Please check with your travel agent for a better route to fly into the arriving destination.
 We advise you to check with us before purchasing your airline tickets to ensure your trip has the necessary minimum number of participants required to operate.